ADFG-DSF/culvert_stability/README.md

 The MLR analysis is definitely more in line with the intent of the operational plan, and probably represents a more robust analysis product.
-The punchline I see from this effort is that there do exist sets of design and measured variables that have surprisingly strong relationships with instability (V) scores, particularly that for the change in interior channel width.
+The punchline I see from this effort is that there are certainly sets of design and measured variables that have surprisingly strong relationships with instability (V) scores, particularly that for the change in interior channel width.
 MLR had the additional benefit of isolating the independent effects of variables, which might not be apparent when considering variables one at a time.
+The best model for all four instability scores considered is reported below: this may be interpreted as the variables with the strongest predictive power after accounting for the effects of all other variables.

+* V Interior Channel Width ~ bank design type + features (y/n) + reach 3 design CR
+* V Interior Gradient ~ (no variables improved LOOCV RMSE)
+* V Height ~ reach 3 gradient + reach 3 design CR
+* V Bank Length ~ banks (y/n) + culvert shape + reach 3 gradient

 The intent of the EDA was purely exploratory, however.
 Many variables have no effect on instability scores (which is fine!), but some do.
 I mostly wanted to automate the